Rules & Procedures

 Students shall apply for graduation at the beginning of the semester in which they expect to graduate.
 They shall fill out the appropriate form at the Registrar’s Office.
 Candidates for graduation will be officially notified of any requirements that they have not completed.

 A graduate assistantship is intended to enhance students’ educational experiences, through providing academic services to their department/school, such as teaching and research.
-In return, a percentage of their tuition fee is waived.
+In return, a percentage of the student’s tuition fee is waived.

 - To be eligible for graduate assistantship, the student shall take a minimum of 6 credits and a maximum of 9 credits in the fall and spring semesters and a minimum of 3 credits and a maximum of 6 credits in summer.
 Students taking 6 credits + thesis (total of 12 credits) are also eligible, but this is a privilege to be enjoyed for one semester only, tied to writing the thesis, and cannot be extended to another semester.
 Students who are left with one course to graduate and students registered for 12 credits in their last semester may be granted assistantship.